 Luxury brands must tap into the modern mindset in order to stay competitive.
-Today’s customer seeks goods and experiences that project positive statements about who they are and who they desire to be.
+Today's customer wants to buy things that make them look good to other people.
+They want to buy things that express who they are and who they want to be.
 Consumer centricity is more important than ever, as the consumer’s own brand is just as crucial as the brands those consumers buy and wear.
-What their apparel, accessory, beauty, car and even coffee choices say about them has become just as significant as what the brands themselves represent.
+What people wear, what accessories they use, what beauty products they use, what kind of car they drive, and what coffee they drink all say something about them.
+These choices have become just as important as the brands themselves.
 Thus, while quality is and always will be a table stake of luxury, emotional value and a strong, personalised brand-consumer relationship are of paramount importance in the ‘new luxury’ world.

 In recent years, several factors have challenged the traditional luxury model, such as the rise of digital platforms, social mobility, the birth of affordable luxury and the impact of the millennial shopper.
 These factors have changed not only the profile of the luxury consumer but also the face of the luxury market landscape.
 Luxury consumers have taken on a new power in the relationship between brands and customers and are now much more active participants in the creation and evolution of the rules of the luxury game.